haagor/TankSandBox/README.md

 ---

-I add rapidly a shot sound.
+I added rapidly a shot sound.
 With the inverse force on shot, that created a good sensation on shot.
-I also trigger a sound for the engine and wheel movement.
+I also triggered a sound for the engine and wheel movement.

 ![](https://github.com/haagor/TankSandBox/blob/master/img/tank1.PNG)